drBenway/pixi-vn-wiki/start/character.md

 Now you can create a class `Character` that extends `CharacterStoredClass` and implements the `CharacterInterface`.
 (For more information on how to create a class in Typescript read [here](https://www.typescriptlang.org/docs/handbook/2/classes.html))

-To save property changes to the game storage, you can use the `setStorageProperty` method. ( See the file `Character.ts` )
+To create a "property" that stores its value in the game storage you can create a [Getters/Setters](https://www.typescriptlang.org/docs/handbook/2/classes.html#getters--setters) and use the `this.getStorageProperty()`/`this.setStorageProperty()` methods ( See the file `Character.ts` )

 ::: code-group